Understanding Einstein’s Special Relativity Physics

 Hermann Bondi’s k-calculus

-From the diagram, we can see that Abel measures the time taken for the light beam’s one-way trip to Bar as half of the difference between the time of emission and the time of reception of the return signal:
+From the diagram, we can see that Abel measures the time taken for the light beam’s one-way trip to Bar as half of the difference between the time of emission and the time of reception of the return signal.
+The elapsed time

 (k2tt)/2 = t* (k2 – 1)/2 = d, say.